Problem Set 6 - Due Tue, Oct 23

 CODDER HAS NOT YET BEEN IMPLEMENTED FOR THIS SUBTASK

 longestVowelSubstrings function definition

 In this subtask, you will flesh out the definition of

-longestVowelSubstrings so that it implements your iteration design
+longestVowelSubstrings so that it implements the iteration rules

 Your definition should use only one loop -- a

 forloop.
 It should not use any list comprehensions.

 charas its index variable, and should have exactly two other state variables, which must be named

 isVowelpredicate that you should use in your definition.

 longestVowelSubstringsfunction on all the examples shown at the very beginning of this task.